DAddYE/mini_record/README.md

 ## Warnings

-This software is not yet tested in a production project, now is only heavy development and if you can pleas fork it, find bug add a spec and then come back with a pull request.
-Thanks!
+This software is not super well tested in a production project.
+Im stated to using it in two customer's projects without any problem.

 ## Author